fish-shell/fish-shell/doc_src/language.rst

         echo Got WINCH signal!
     end

-Please note that event handlers only become active when a function is loaded, which means you might need to otherwise :ref:`source <cmd-source>` or execute a function instead of relying on :ref:`autoloading <syntax-function-autoloading>`.
+Please note that event handlers only become active when a function is loaded, which means you need to otherwise :ref:`source <cmd-source>` or execute a function instead of relying on :ref:`autoloading <syntax-function-autoloading>`.
 One approach is to put it into your :ref:`initialization file <initialization>`.

 For more information on how to define new event handlers, see the documentation for the :ref:`function <cmd-function>` command.